Ned Willis: Reception

-The character received positive attention from critics.
+The character received mostly positive attention from critics.
 Inside Soap's Sarah Ellis wrote, "There are certainly a lot of attractive men on Ramsay Street right now, but none of them have caught our attention in quite the same way as man of mystery Ned."
 Comparing the character to the show's Brennan brothers, Ellis said you knew what you were getting with them, whereas with Ned "we're not quite sure what's lurking beneath the surface".
-Digital Spys Daniel Kilkelly dubbed the kiss between Ned and Lauren as a "scandalous moment".
+The Herald Sun's Clare Rigden questioned the character and his backstory, writing "I'm sorry, but a tattooist and ex-gang member who looks like a boy band member?
+I'm just not buying Ned Willis.
+Surely he's got to be a bit gnarlier than the clean-cut guy who waltzed into Erinsborough and into the Willis family?
+Is anyone else bothered by this, or is it just me?
+Tonight Ned's backstory might be unravelling, thanks to some digging by Paige."

+Digital Spy's Daniel Kilkelly dubbed the kiss between Ned and Lauren as a "scandalous moment".
 Kilkelly later quipped, "Neighbours fans went Ned Willis crazy when he was first introduced to the show earlier this year, so it's not too much of a surprise that the producers have decided to quickly bring him back for another guest stint."
 Kilkelly also thought that there was plenty of storylines for the writers to explore.
 The Daily Express's Rebecca Miller had a similar observation, saying "Neighbours fans have been going wild ever since Ned Willis reappeared on screens in several episodes as a guest".

 Carena Crawford of All About Soap thought Ned was "a troubled young man", while her colleague Claire Crick branded him "Ramsay Street Romeo Ned".
 Of the Ned and Elly pairing, TV Week columnist Erin Miller noted, "Looks like bold Elly has met her match in mysterious Ned."
 Kate Maccarthy of Radio Times wondered if they were "set to be the cutest new couple in Ramsay Street?"
 Simon Timblick from What's on TV found the character's looks aesthetically pleasing, dubbing him "hunky" and commenting "it was nice to see Ned regularly walking about, showing off his chest tattoo.
 But sadly all good things come to an end."